We will contact you shortly.

 At Family Law Birmingham our team of expert solicitors have a wealth of experience in dealing with all legal aspects of a civil partnership.
 From entering or dissolving a civil partnership to advising you of your rights in a civil partnership our specialist solicitors are waiting to provide you with bespoke advice for you and your family.
 With our determination, empathy and extensive legal knowledge we will work tirelessly to provide you with the best possible advice.

-Call us today on 0121 817 2076 or complete our online enquiry form and one of our experts will get back to you right away.
+Complete our online enquiry form and one of our experts will get back to you right away.
 We look forward to assisting you with any of your needs concerning civil partnerships.

 When you deal with us, you know you are dealing with solicitors you can trust.
 We have vast experience in dealing with divorce cases, as well as other areas of family law, including: